Idevswork/idevs-foundation/WARP.md

 - Unit tests use xUnit framework
 - Mock `ILogManager` and repository interfaces for service testing
-- Test projects target .NET 9.0 for latest testing features
+- Test projects target .NET 8.0 to match the solution framework
 - Use in-memory databases for integration testing Entity Framework repositories

 ## Project Structure Understanding